magic-YuanTian/Selective-Prompt-Anchoring/README.md

 ### Using the SPA Pipeline

-The pipeline API provides a simple interface for using SPA:
+The pipeline API provides a simple & general interface for using SPA:

 ```python
 from transformers import pipeline